-In the House, Rep. Lipinski serves on two committees: Transportation & Infrastructure and Science, Space, & Technology.
+In the House, Congressman Lipinski serves on two committees: Transportation & Infrastructure and Science, Space, & Technology.

 Representing a district that includes federal highways, state tollways, Chicago's Midway Airport and Romeoville’s Lewis University Airport, the Chicago Sanitary & Ship Canal, four commuter rail lines, Amtrak, and six of the country's seven Class I freight railroads, he is an expert on the various transportation needs and challenges facing the country.
 Working with local leaders, he has helped to improve service on Metra’s SouthWest Service and Heritage Corridor lines, providing commuters with better access to jobs and improving their quality of life.
-Rep. Lipinski has also helped secure tens of millions of dollars for safety improvements at Midway Airport.
+He has also helped secure tens of millions of dollars for safety improvements at Midway Airport.

-On the Committee on Science, Space, and Technology, Congressman Lipinski is the Ranking Member of the Subcommittee on Research and Technology, and also sits on the Subcommittee on Energy.
+On the Committee on Science, Space, and Technology, Rep. Lipinski is the Ranking Member of the Subcommittee on Research and Technology, and also sits on the Subcommittee on Energy.
 His district includes Argonne National Laboratory, the first national laboratory in the United States and the largest facility of its kind in the Midwest.
 He has long supported investing in innovation and scientific research at universities, national labs, and other entities that support long-term economic growth and allow the United States to compete in the global marketplace and grow American jobs.
-As part of his efforts to promote technology transfer, Rep. Lipinski has been the chief proponent of NSF’s Innovation Corps program which teaches grant recipients who have developed promising technology how to commercialize their research and build a successful startup.
+As part of his efforts to promote technology transfer, he has been the chief proponent of the NSF’s Innovation Corps program which teaches grant recipients who have developed promising technology how to commercialize their research and build a successful startup.

 He believes that innovation and exploration should not come at the expense of our environment, both now and in the future.
 He has helped advance the clean-up of nuclear waste at Argonne National Lab, has been a leader in protecting the Great Lakes, and has worked to promote the development and adoption of alternative energy technologies.